jrkerns/pylinac/docs/source/topics/image_metrics.rst

 .. versionadded:: 3.17

-The :class:`~pylinac.core.metrics.GlobalSizedFieldLocator` metric is similar to the :class:`~pylinac.core.metrics.GlobalSizedDiskLocator` metric.
+The :class:`~pylinac.metrics.image.GlobalSizedFieldLocator` metric is similar to the :class:`~pylinac.metrics.image.GlobalSizedDiskLocator` metric.
 This is useful for finding one or more fields in images where the field is not in the expected location or unknown.
 This is also efficient when multiple fields are present in the image.